Can your project succeed without communication?

 Posting ideas

 Such creative people tend to shun society’s presence, letting their thoughts give rise to many more while sidestepping external opinions altogether.
-The same creative independence is however the recipe for developments which may never have taken place were there interpersonal communications involved.
+The same creative independence is however the recipe for developments that may never have taken place were there interpersonal communications involved.
 Their achievements come from their efforts to invent something from scratch and from riches with little to no help from anybody else.

 The Role of Communication in Contextual Success